ZhengXL2/V2X-PER/README.md

 ## 🙏 Acknowledgements

 This project builds upon the efforts of the open-source community.
-We sincerely thank the authors and contributors of the following projects, which inspired or supported our work:
+We sincerely thank the authors and contributors of the following projects that inspired or supported our work:

-The code is based on [CoAlign](https://github.com/yifanlu0227/CoAlign)
+- The codebase is partially based on [CoAlign](https://github.com/yifanlu0227/CoAlign),

-We also gratefully acknowledge the contributions of all researchers working on multi-agent cooperative perception and V2X systems.
+We also gratefully acknowledge the broader research community working on multi-agent cooperative perception and V2X systems.

-If you use this codebase in your research, please consider citing our work and giving a ⭐️ to support the project.
+If you find this project helpful in your research, please consider citing our work and giving a ⭐️ to support ongoing development.